Galtung And Ruge News Values

 Galtung and Ruge's Twelve News Values: A Detailed Examination

 Galtung and Ruge's twelve news values aren't hierarchical; their influence varies depending on the specific news event and media outlet.
-However, their cumulative effect significantly impacts news production and consumption.
+Still, their cumulative effect significantly impacts news production and consumption.
 Let's examine each value in detail:

 1. Frequency: Events that occur suddenly and dramatically are more likely to be reported.
 A slow-burning crisis might be ignored until a sudden escalation occurs, highlighting the emphasis on immediacy and visible change.